hololinked-dev/vps-kubernetes-cluster/README.md

-# Setup Kubernetes in Datacentre (VPS or Bare Metal)
+# Custom Setup Kubernetes in a Datacentre (VPS or Bare Metal)

-Helps to autosetup a VPS with Kubernetes to run applications more reliably.
+Template repository that helps to autosetup VPS(-es) or nodes with Kubernetes.
-Intended for porting the installation from one cloud provider to another and automating the whole setup.
+Intended for porting the installation from one cloud provider to another and automating the whole setup while doing so.

+The following components are installed to get started with fullstack applications faster:
+- public facing load balancer
+- kubernetes dashboard
+- letsencrypt for SSL certificates
+- plausible analytics (with databases)
+- email server (mailcow)
+- authentication manager (keycloak)
+- database (postgres or mongo)
+- helm charts for deploying applications
+- skaffold for local development with file sync and deployment

 ## Setup